Platform

 Request-sequence diagram.
 A human outside the tenant sends a request via Teams or Microsoft Graph through APIM into the Governor inside the tenant boundary.
 The Governor branches into three concurrent actions — calls a model, directs a specialist agent, and builds via developer tooling.
 A single dashed return path in Runestone Red carries the consolidated response back to the user.

-One request, end to end
+Technical plate · one request, end to end

 Sovereignty · III